 Rather than getting paid on a daily rate or per work-piece done then arrange for a retainer fee.
 For accountants, this is agreeing, for example, that all work needed to be done to create annual accounts will cost a certain fee.
 This can be negotiated annually as a business grows of course.
 The job gets done in your own time then so missed days aren’t a problem.
 Several other businesses can do similar.

 With residual income, I often think of writing a book or eBook that will hopefully keep selling and provide an ongoing income.
 This is ideal for writers but if you have a specialty and can put it to good use as a one-off, which earns later income, then get your thinking cap on.

 As Tom mentioned above you can hopefully delegate work to trusted colleagues or people in the same profession that you trust to do as good a job as you.
 This ensures the work is still done and that you retain your client.

 # 5. Technology

-Fortunately, or possibly unfortunately, we can nearly always work from anywhere as long as we have our laptop, phone and a wifi connection.
-I have been known to work from hospital with appendicitis before now.
-Obviously this isn’t always the healthy way to go about things.
+Fortunately, or possibly, unfortunately, we can nearly always work from anywhere as long as we have our laptop, phone and a wifi connection.
+I have been known to work from the hospital with appendicitis before now.
+Obviously, this isn’t always the healthy way to go about things.

 What suggestions do you have if you have to take time off work unexpectedly?